hydrobyte/McParam/README.md

 prm.SaveToFile(fileName);
 ````

 Similarly, the file with parameter groups can be read from a file.
+Then, you can select groups.
 ````Pascal
 fileName := 'params.json';
 prm.LoadFromFile(fileName);